How to visit Dry Tortugas National Park

 Go Swimming or Snorkeling

-The best places to go snorkeling include the Moat Wall, South Coaling Dock Ruins, and the North Coaling Dock Ruins.
+The best places to go snorkeling include the Moat Wall, the South Coaling Dock Ruins, and the North Coaling Dock Ruins.
 The shallow waters make it easy to have a great time snorkeling.

 If you want to go swimming, South Swim Beach is the place to go.
 All the beaches in Dry Tortugas are wonderful.
 In addition, South Swim Beach offers fantastic views of Fort Jefferson with no waves.